Corporate Environmental Sustainability & Responsibility

 Better Buildings® Challenge

 Being a 95 percent franchised organization, our franchisees play a big role in our business.
-With that in mind, Wendy’s became the first restaurant company to encourage franchisees around the country to join the DOE’s Better Buildings Challenge.
-18 franchisees in the United States representing more than 1,200 Wendy's restaurants have joined the challenge.
-Including company-owned restaurants, there are 1,500 total restaurants participating in the Better Buildings Challenge.
+With that in mind, Wendy’s became the first restaurant company with franchise organizations around the country to join the DOE’s Better Buildings Challenge.
+Currently, 17 franchisees in the United States representing more than 1,200 Wendy's restaurants have joined the challenge.
+Including company-owned restaurants, there are more than 1,500 total restaurants participating in the Better Buildings Challenge.

-- As a whole, Wendy’s company-owned restaurants and the Dublin Restaurant Support Center reported a 12 percent reduction in energy per transaction.
-We are on our way to hit our 20 percent goal before 2025.
+- Wendy’s company-owned restaurants and the Dublin Restaurant Support Center reported a 12 percent reduction in energy use.

-- More than 120 company restaurants are reporting more than a 10 percent reduction in energy use.
-Furthermore, 70 – more than 20 percent of our company-owned restaurants — exceeded the overall 20 percent reduction goal in 2017.
-That’s eight years ahead of schedule.
+- Nearly 140 restaurants are reporting more than a 10 percent reduction in energy use.
+Furthermore, 73 company-owned restaurants – which equals more than 20 percent of our company footprint — exceeded the overall reduction goal in 2018.

-- Wendy’s continued to spend less in energy in 2017 at our company restaurants compared to 2012.
-This was a result of strategic changes including remodels, upgrades — like installing new HVAC systems, more efficient walk-in cooler motors and LED lights — and operational focus on energy conservation.
+- Wendy’s continued to use less energy in 2018 at our company restaurants.
+Restaurant total energy use dropped by nearly eight percent compared to our baseline year.
+This was a result of strategic changes including new and image activated restaurants, energy upgrades — like installing new HVAC systems – more efficient walk-in cooler motors and LED lights.

 The Wendy's Energy Challenge

-We were so encouraged by our participation in the Better Buildings Challenge that we developed our own program to include our franchisees outside the U.S. We modeled our initiative on the DOE’s program and called it the Wendy's Energy Challenge.
-We are excited to report that we now have 19 franchisees participating in the Wendy’s Energy Challenge representing a total footprint of 4.7 million square feet.
+We were so encouraged by our participation in the Better Buildings Challenge that in 2017, we developed our own program to include our franchisees outside the United States.
+We modeled our initiative on the DOE’s program and called it the Wendy's Energy Challenge.
+We are excited to report that we now have 18 franchisees participating in the Wendy’s Energy Challenge representing a total footprint of 4.7 million square feet.

 U.S. Green Building Council - LEED® Certification